-Business Model Innovation for Digital Technologies: Unpacking the Productivity Paradox
+Business Model Innovation for Digital Technologies and Productivity

 Productivity growth has been slowing down in the last decade in major economies as well as in emerging markets despite the prevalence of digital technologies.
 This phenomenon is widely known as the productivity paradox.
 One of the main reasons for this productivity slowdown could be due to the limited redesign of business models following the adoption of new digital technologies by firms.